 It is important that the person with ALS and his or her primary caregiver get the information and support they need.
 Financial, emotional, and caregiving challenges can take their toll on PALS and their caregivers.
 Preparing for upcoming changes, establishing good communication with the physician and other medical team members, and pulling together a supportive community of family, friends, and social service professionals will help ensure the highest possible quality of life.
 While the care needs of PALS can be intense, caregivers must also be aware of their own needs for respite, rest, and emotional support.
 A diagnosis of ALS does not mean an end to enjoyment.
 PALS and their caregivers will find that they continue to laugh, to find joy in their lives, and to gain strength from the love of their families and friends.

 Family Care Navigator: www.caregiver.org/family-care-navigator

 Family Caregiver Alliance (FCA) seeks to improve the quality of life for caregivers through education, services, research, and advocacy.
 Through its National Center on Caregiving, FCA offers information on current social, public policy, and caregiving issues and provides assistance in the development of public and private programs for caregivers.
 For residents of the greater San Francisco Bay Area, FCA provides direct family support services for caregivers of those with Alzheimer's disease, stroke, ALS, head injury, Parkinson's, and other debilitating brain disorders that strike adults.

 Other Organizations and Links

-Prepared by Family Caregiver Alliance in cooperation with California's Caregiver Resource Centers.
-Reviewed by Richard K. Olney, M.D., The ALS Center at UCSF. © 2001 Family Caregiver Alliance.
+This fact sheet was prepared by Family Caregiver Alliance in cooperation with California's Caregiver Resource Centers and reviewed by Richard K. Olney, M.D., The ALS Center at UCSF. © 2001 Family Caregiver Alliance.
 All rights reserved.